Netsach/concrete-datastore/docs/authentication.md

 #### Request

-Used to change password of a user.
+Used to change the password of a user.

 **URL** : `/api/v1.1/auth/change-password/`